 Mediation is usually conducted after court proceedings are issued but before attending a trial.
 It is quicker and easier to go to mediation than to court.
 This means you can use mediation at an early stage in the dispute, before a lot of legal costs have been incurred and both sides have become entrenched in their positions.

-An independent and neutral person, usually a barrister, is appointed by the parties and he/she helps you and the other parties work out the issues in dispute and come up with a solution which everyone accepts.
+An independent and neutral person, usually a barrister, is appointed by the parties as the mediator and they help you and the other parties work out the issues in dispute and assist you in trying to resolve the matter without going to Court.
 The negotiations are always conducted on a “without prejudice” basis.

 A successful mediation will always be more cost-effective than going to court.
 We aim to obtain the best possible outcome for you in resolving all disputes.